 • Make the Right Friends – If you have identified a problem with your friendships, maybe you’ve outgrown them or vice versa you may need to find new friends.
 The best way to make good friends is to meet them naturally in areas where you are doing something you enjoy, for example, via volunteer work, a book club or while taking a class.

-• Set Realistic Goals – In order to set the most realistic goals, you’ll need to understand how to make goals.
+• Set Realistic Goals – In order to set the most realistic goals, you’ll need to understand how to make goals and stay motivated.
 There is an acronym that works to help you remember how to make goals.
 S.M.A.R.T. to make smart goals you’ll need to learn this acronym.

 S. – Specific: For example, “I want to lose 20 pounds in the next 365 days.”